zimaxnet/orb-game/README.md

 - Typing indicators
 - Auto-scroll to latest messages
 - Message status indicators
+- **Sticky header and proper spacing**: The chat area is always visible and never goes under the top bar.
+- **Audio playback controls**: AI responses with TTS include a 🔊 button for instant audio playback.
+- **Full chat history scroll**: Users can scroll up to see all previous queries and responses.

 ### Voice Features
 - Text-to-speech integration via Azure OpenAI